-In \cref{sec:preliminaries}, we recall basic notation and facts on \gbs, and define the above-mentioned structural assumptions. \cref{sec:module} is devoted to the definition, from \(\ideal\) and some chosen monomials, of a \(\uring\)-submodule of $\ideal$: the matrix $P$ will be a basis of that module, and we relate this construction to the multiplication matrix of \(\uvar\). \cref{sec:hnf_gblex} establishes the connexion between the reduced $\lelex$-\gb of \(\ideal\) and the Hermite normal form of $P$. \cref{sec:gb_popov} shows how to compute \(\basmat\) from a Gr\"obner basis.
-Finally, in \cref{sec:impact}, we discuss complexity results and report on practical performance of the new approach.
+\paragraph*{Structure of the paper} \cref{sec:preliminaries} is devoted to preliminaries and detailed definitions of the shape position and stability assumptions. \cref{sec:module} shows how the aforementioned univariate polynomial matrix \(P\) can be obtained from a module-theoretic perspective. \cref{sec:hnf_gblex} establishes the connexion between the reduced $\lelex$-Gr\"obner basis of \(\ideal\) and the Hermite normal form of \(P\). \cref{sec:gb_popov} shows how to compute \(\basmat\) from a Gr\"obner basis.
+Finally, in \cref{sec:impact}, we discuss complexity results and report on practical performance.